yestinghgitu/cooperative-bank-Network-app/backend/README_migrations.md

 # 📘 README: Database Migration Setup (Flask-Migrate)

-This guide explains how to initialize and manage database migrations for the Cooperative Bank Network backend using **Flask-Migrate** and **SQLAlchemy**.
+This guide explains how to initialize and manage database migrations for the CoNetX backend using **Flask-Migrate** and **SQLAlchemy**.

 ---